 I like both.
 It always is a question of what suits the topic more.
 When I work with artificial light I trust in Elinchrom a swiss brand.

-5 years ago I stood in the rain, my assistant hand holding the softbox, for more than 1 hour waiting to shoot Kid Cudi.
-In the end I only got 6 frames.
-But its amazing to see what you can get out of 40 seconds if you are prepared.
+Five years ago I stood in the rain, my assistant hand holding the softbox, for more than one hour waiting to shoot Kid Cudi.
+In the end I only got six frames.
+But it’s amazing to see what you can get out of 40 seconds if you are prepared.

-Over the last three years Janosch took over 100 portraits of musicians that performed in the club Bousoir in Bern/Switzerland.
-For the five year anniversary of the club Janosch showed the work for the first time on a unique wall.
-A selection was also displayed at his solo Show at the Soon Galerie Bern / Switzerland and Photobastei Zürich / Switzerland.
+Over the course of three years, Janosch took over 100 portraits of musicians that performed in the club Bonsoir in Bern, Switzerland.
+For the five year anniversary of the club, Janosch showed the work for the first time on a unique wall.
+A selection was also displayed at his solo show at the Soon Galerie in Bern, Switzerland and Photobastei in Zürich, Switzerland.

 It was clear for me and the club management that we had to do something different for the 5 year anniversary.
 The Wall was perfect to show all everyone what we’ve done so far and also to bring the idea closer to the artists that I will shoot in future.
 The concept leaves me the freedom to add more portraits and having a “living” Hall of Fame.